-Magnesium deficiency may increase the risk of osteoporosis and bone fractures, though many factors influence this risk.

-Keep in mind that everyone becomes fatigued from time to time.
-Typically, it simply means you need to rest.
-However, severe or persistent fatigue may indicate a health problem.

-(New entry) Magnesium deficiency may increase the risk of osteoporosis and bone fractures, though many factors influence this risk.
+Magnesium deficiency may be one of the risk factors for osteoporosis and bone fractures, though many factors influence this risk.

 Keep in mind that everyone becomes fatigued from time to time.
 Typically, it simply means you need to rest.
 However, severe or persistent fatigue may indicate a health problem.